 Thorium is an extremely important element for India, it can help to meet the ever growing energy requirements of the nation.
 Thorium by itself is not a fissile material (a material that can sustain fission reaction in nuclear reactors to produce energy).
 It is a fertile material that can transmute into fissile material Uranium (U-233).
 With rampant climate change there is a strong pressure to shift to renewable energy sources.
-Currently India is heavily dependent on Thermal power to meet its energy requirements.
-Hence Nuclear energy can be a good substitute to thermal energy.
+Currently, India is heavily dependent on Thermal power to meet its energy requirements.
+Hence Nuclear energy can be a good substitute for thermal energy.
 One of the most highly developed nations in the World, France, meets 80% of its energy requirements through nuclear energy.

 Aspirants would find this topic very helpful while preparing for the IAS Exam.